Who We Are

 I officially launched my canine services during this time of living life with Rhody in 2018.

-My mission is to be with, encounter, support, and love as many animals as I can.
+My mission with this work is to be with, support, and love as many animals as I can.

-My vision is to help as many canines and other animals as possible through manual therapy while helping local and national rescues.
-My goal is to show you how to see and listen to your animals so you can effectively be their voice.
+My vision is to help as many canines and other animals as possible through the practices and ethics I have.
+My goal is to show you how to see and listen to your animals so you can effectively be their voice and their advocate for health, wellness and fairness.